Juice Sound Ltd

 22/09/2025

 We finally finish the Staff Shower!
 Yeah OK!
 We do actually wash but sometimes after loading on a hot day or coming in from a job, people staying overnight so a shower would be nice in the building.
-We have planned and worked on this for a couple of years as its a process of demolishing the old 70's toilet cubicles, piping, waste, ceilings and 50 years of debris above this because there is another whole huge space above the old toilet block full of old infrastructure and cabling.
+We have planned and worked on this for a couple of years as its a process of demolishing the old 70's toilet cubicles, piping, waste, ceilings and 50 years of debris while still having the facilities to use and above this there is another whole huge space above the old toilet block full of old infrastructure and cabling which has to be carefully removed, checked for hazardous materials and whether it needs to be replaced with newer products.
 In the process we had to fit new power distribution boards at the back of the warehouse to accommodate and update requirements as these were over 50 years old as well as renewing piping and fitting new waste systems.

 This weekend the 20th of September with load in the day before saw Juice Sound Limited on Rugby Food & Drink Festival, l...